• Home

 If we set the "return_full_text" parameter to "True", we can see the full chat text:

-We can see the prompt template as created by the pipeline from the prompt:
+If you uncomment these two lines in the code above, you will see the prompt template as created by the pipeline from the prompt:

 Output: